youssef-mansor/TheAgentCompany/workspaces/tasks/hr-check-attendance-multiple-days-department/task.md

-Navigate to Nextcloud at https://ogma.lti.cs.cmu.edu/apps/dashboard.
+Navigate to owncloud at http://the-agent-company.com:8092.

-* Use the provided april-attendance-data.csv spreadsheet in Nextcloud's "Documents/Human Resources Team/Attendance" folder to calculate the following for each employee: average work length in hours, the number of days of on-time departure, and the number of days of late arrival for each employee.
+* Use the provided april-attendance-data.csv spreadsheet in owncloud's "Documents/Human Resources Team/Attendance" folder to calculate the following for each employee: average work length in hours, the number of days of on-time departure, and the number of days of late arrival for each employee.
 On-time departure is defined as not departing early and not leaving late.
 Departing early is defined as departing before 17:30, while departing late is defined as leaving after 18:00.
 Late arrival is defined as arriving later than 9:00.

-* Use the provided employee-department.odt file in Nextcloud's "Documents/Human Resources Team/Attendance" to figure out which employee belongs to which department.
+* Use the provided employee-department.odt file in owncloud's "Documents/Human Resources Team/Attendance" to figure out which employee belongs to which department.

 * Create a report called "department-april-attendace.xlsx" in the local /workspace directory.
 You must make sure that it is a xlsx file.